 No, the fungus that causes grass rust won’t harm you, your kids, or your pets.
 However, a child or dog who plays in a yard full of grass rust will probably need a good rinse-off before coming inside.
 The brightly colored rust spores could stain carpets.

-Will lawn rust go away on its own?
+Will lawn rust go away on it’s own?

 Depending on the severity of the infection, it might, but you’ll probably have to wait through the winter for it to happen.
 A quicker solution is putting down a bit of fertilizer and reducing excess soil moisture.